codepath/android_guides/Debugging-Exceptions-within-your-App.md

       at com.codepath.flixster.VideoActivity.<init>(VideoActivity.java:13)
 ```

-Note that the top of the stack trace noting `FATAL EXCEPTION` and the first portion with the `java.lang.RuntimeException` are much more generic and are much less useful than that final bottom-most "Caused by" exception captured above which is the real culprit.
+Note that the top part of the stack trace block above that line noting `FATAL EXCEPTION` and the first portion with the `java.lang.RuntimeException` are much more generic errors and are less useful than that final bottom-most "Caused by" exception captured above which points to the real culprit.

 ### Identify the Exception